OOI-RCA-APL/ceres/docs/getting-started.md

   path: ./database.sqlite
 ```

-This tells the Ceres engine where it should store "core" data, including component state, messages, alerts and logs.
+This tells the Ceres engine where it should store internal data, including component state, messages, alerts and logs.
 For this project, we're just using a simple SQLite database at the root of the project.

 _The database will be created and initialized automatically.
-There's no need to create it yourself._

-_PostgreSQL is also supported, but for small to medium sized projects SQLite is more than enough._
+There's no need to create it yourself.
+PostgreSQL is also supported, but for small projects SQLite is enough._

 #### Components